El

 El Salto Creek above Arroyo Seco, NM about

-on private land.
-Permits to visit
+falls are on private land.
+Permits to

-piece of beautiful New Mexico and they are kind enough to share it with us.
-Pay the small fee, obey their rules, DO
+folks own a piece of beautiful New Mexico and they are kind enough to share it

-NOT TRASH THE PLACE and enjoy the falls.
+rules, DO NOT TRASH THE PLACE and enjoy the falls.

 I had always heard that there were seven